Meet the People

 Bozeman Area, Montana

 Kelli brings over 15 years of Human Resources experience to the Biomimicry Institute, where she works directly with the Director of Finance and Administration.
 She earned her BA in Psychology from Roanoke College, VA and a Masters of Professional Studies in Human Resources and Employment Relations, with an emphasis in Compensation and Benefits from Penn State, PA.
 Kelli also holds a certificate in Supervisory Leadership from the University of California, Irvine.
 Kelli and her husband enjoy the outdoors, specifically hiking, and together have visited roughly half of the national parks in the United States.
-Recent transplants to Montana, they look forward to introducing their newborn son to the great outdoors.

 Angela Nahikian heads a cross-company effort to ensure that Steelcase achieves its global sustainability goals.
 As the world leader in contract furnishings, the company is committed to leadership in environmental sustainability.
 In her role, Ms. Nahikian is responsible for sustainability strategy and program development as well as integration of the key environmental platforms of life cycle management, materials assessment, and designing for recycling-reuse in new products.
 Ms. Nahikian also leads environmental research programs and corporate collaborative efforts with sustainability experts.
 With a BSEE and a background in architecture, she has filled diverse roles in architectural systems design, product and strategy development, technology licensing, futures exploration, and management strategies for environmental issues.
 In addition to her responsibilities at Steelcase, Ms. Nahikian serves on the board of advisors of Today’s Facility Manager, and is a LEED-accredited professional.
 She has been with the Steelcase family of companies since 1990 and was named to her current position in 2005.
 She is a native of Traverse City, Michigan, and is a graduate of Lawrence Technological University.